 Second, Fireworks assumes you will always export your vector image to a raster format before using it online.
 To facilitate your preview of the image, Fireworks mimics the pixel-based anti-aliasing that will be created when you export it to raster.
 You can see this by zooming in to 400% view.
 This is misleading because a vector object doesn’t use anti-aliasing!

-Note that Fireworks will not export vector graphics.
+Note that Fireworks will not export vector graphics for the web.

 SVG Graphics—and why we aren’t using them in this Class: